List of Surrey County Cricket Club players

 This is a list in alphabetical order of male cricketers who have played for Surrey County Cricket Club in top-class matches since it was founded in 1845.
 The club is one of the first-class counties competing in the County Championship and its matches are classified as first-class cricket.
 It has been classified as a List A team since the beginning of limited overs cricket in 1963 and classified as a top-level Twenty20 team since the inauguration of the Twenty20 Cup in 2003.

-The details are the player's usual name followed by the years in which he was active as a Surrey player and then his name is would appear on modern match scorecards.
+The details are the player's usual name followed by the years in which he was active as a Surrey player and then his name as would appear on modern match scorecards.
 Note that many players represented other top-class teams besides Surrey.
 Current players are shown as active to the latest season in which they played for the club.

 The list does not include Surrey women cricketers, and excludes Second XI and other players who did not play for the club's first team and players whose first team appearances were in minor matches only.